kimt0t0/Role-Mates/README.md

 _change all components into functions_

-4. Signup and login forms (with toggle button) _specify on signup form that to delete their account users must contact the site's admins to prevent mistakes.
+4. [WIP] Signup and login forms (with toggle button) _specify on signup form that to delete their account users must contact the site's admins to prevent mistakes.
 Or add additional security before account removal_

 5. Create game / character / message pages

+6. Add conditional buttons to sign out and get to user profile page

-6. Get all users / games
+7. Get all users / games

-7. Get one user / game
+8. Get one user / game

-8. Get user's games / characters / messages
+9. Get user's games / characters / messages

-9. Get game's messages / users / characters
+10. Get game's messages / users / characters

-10. Update (all)
+11. Update (all)

-11. Delete
+12. Delete

-12. Improve style and fix responsive
+13. Improve style and fix responsive

 ## Pending